-10. EXEMPTIONS FROM THIS POLICY
+15. EXEMPTIONS FROM THIS POLICY

-10.1 This Policy contains general guidelines to be followed by the Council in its procurement activities.
+This Policy contains general guidelines to be followed by the Council in its procurement activities.
 There may be emergencies, or procurements in which a tender process will not necessarily deliver best outcome for the Council, and other market approaches may be more appropriate.

-- 10.3 Emergency where the Chief Executive Officer or Council Commander activates Council's Incident Management Team (CIMT).
-This exemption is only in relation to purchases relating to the emergency. - 10.4 The occurrence of an event such as flooding, fire or other significant damage to a Council asset which may require the immediate procurement of goods, services or works to ensure business continuity and or public safety.
+- 15.1 In certain circumstances, the Chief Executive Officer (or where this power is delegated to a Procurement Committee) may waive application of a competitive quoting or tender process and pursue a method which will bring the best outcome for the Council.
+The Council must record its reasons in writing for waiving application of this Policy. - 15.2 Emergency where the Chief Executive Officer or Council Commander activates Council's Incident Management Team (CIMT).
+This exemption is only in relation to purchases relating to the emergency. - 15.3 The occurrence of an event such as flooding, fire or other significant damage to a Council asset which may require the immediate procurement of goods, services or works to ensure business continuity and or public safety.